New Orleans Saints vs. Washington Football Team NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - New Orleans' games this year have hit the over on one of four set point totals (25%).

-- The Saints average seven fewer points per game (23.5) than the Football Team surrender (30.5).
+- The Saints average seven fewer points per game (23.5) than the Football Team give up (30.5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with Washington.